 Great news!
 If you have a large Home Equity Loan or high interest credit cards that are not fixed, you have the option of refinancing them all into a fixed-rate loan which will save you thousands of dollars over the life of the loan.

-Refinancing is an investment that does cost the borrower money.
-Refinancing costs should range from 3-6% of the outstanding principal balance of the loan being refinanced.
+Refinancing has many of the same closing fees that come with a first time mortgage.
+Costs should range from 3-6% of the outstanding principal balance of the loan being refinanced.
 However, oftentimes these costs can be minimized by making minor adjustments to the interest rate or rolling them into the new loan to avoid out-of-pocket expenses.